re-frame2-xray¶

 The re-frame2-xray skill is a tour guide for Xray, the human-facing devtools panel that ships with re-frame2.
 Xray is preloaded into dev builds via shadow-cljs :preloads and renders true-inline on the right side of the host app; production builds elide it entirely through the interop/debug-enabled? gate.

-- How do I launch Xray? — the inline panel, the pop-out (
+- How do I launch Xray? — the inline panel, the overlay fallback (

 Two modes¶